devinit/datahub/README.md

 ------------------------

 - Develop from a unix OS (MacOs , ubuntu etc).
 I dont plan to add windows support.
+- Prefer to use vscode, it has very good typescript support.

 Pain Points / issues